NanoComp/meep/doc/docs/Scheme_User_Interface.md

 # Scheme User Interface
 ---

 The Scheme user interface is documented in this page.
-We do not document the Scheme language or the functions provided by [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl).
-See also the [libctl User Reference](http://ab-initio.mit.edu/wiki/index.php/Libctl_User_Reference) section of the [libctl manual](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual).
+We do not document the Scheme language or the functions provided by [libctl](https://libctl.readthedocs.io).
+See also the [libctl User Reference](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/) section of the [libctl manual](https://libctl.readthedocs.io).

 This page is simply a compact listing of the functions exposed by the interface.
 For a gentler introduction, see the [tutorial](Scheme_Tutorial.md).
-Also, we note that this page is not a *complete* listing of *all* functions.
+Also, we note that this page is not a complete listing of all functions.
 In particular, because of the [SWIG wrappers](#swig-wrappers), every function in the C++ interface is accessible from Scheme, but not all of these functions are documented or intended for end users.

-See also: instructions for [parallel Meep ](Parallel_Meep.md) for MPI machines.
+See also the instructions for [parallel Meep](Parallel_Meep.md) for MPI machines.

 [TOC]

 Input Variables
 ---------------

 These are global variables that you can set to control various parameters of the Meep computation.
 In brackets after each variable is the type of value that it should hold.
 The classes, complex datatypes like `geometric-object`, are described in a later subsection.
-The basic datatypes, like `integer`, `boolean`, `cnumber`, and `vector3`, are defined by [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl_User_Reference).
+The basic datatypes, like `integer`, `boolean`, `cnumber`, and `vector3`, are defined by [libctl](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/).

 **`geometry` [ list of `geometric-object` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;